-My Husband Is a Disappointing Father: 10 Ways to Handle It
+My Husband Is a Disappointing Father: 11 Ways to Handle It

 Of course, it’s common to make mistakes along the way, but these lessons make us better parents.
 However, not everyone may become a hands-on parent to their children.

-If you have been noticing that your husband is an irresponsible father to your children, then you’re right to address the issue.
+“My husband is a disappointing father, and I feel heartbroken about this.”
+If you have been noticing that your husband is an irresponsible father and husband, then you’re right to address the issue.

 Maybe you and your partner are in love, a good and happy couple, but when it comes to the kids, he’s not the person you’d expect him to be.
+This could cause you to feel disappointed, challenged, sad, irritated, and even resentful.

-5 Signs your husband is a disappointing father
+7 signs your husband is a disappointing father

-First, an irresponsible or disappointing father is not the same as an abusive father.
-This is very important before we can go further into this article.
+“My husband is not a good father to our kids.
+It frustrates me so much!”
+First, an irresponsible or disappointing father might not be the same as an abusive father.
+This is very important before we can go further.

-If you and your kids are experiencing abuse, may it be emotional, physical, or sexual, please act quickly and contact someone who could help.
+If you and your kids are experiencing abuse, may it be emotional, physical, or sexual, please act quickly and contact someone who can help.
 These tips won’t work with an abusive father or husband.

 1. He’s always right